4knigc12/COM617/README.md

 # OpenNMS Horizon BPG  monitoring

 ## Background

-Create a tutorial showing how OpenNMS can be configured to monitor BGP in a simulated "Internet Exchange”.
-Provide a working instance of OpenNMS deployed against a small scale BPG network using both soft and hard routers.
+This project shows how OpenNMS can be configured to monitor BGP in a simulated "Internet Exchange”.
+It deploys a containerised instance of OpenNMS deployed against a small scale BPG network using FRRouting software routers.

- Our team has been asked to produce documentation and video tutorial materials for OpenNMS for the purpose of a University project.
-We will be focusing on the following areas:
+This documenttion covers:

+- Environment creation:
+  - Vagrant file to deploy a virtual environment.
+  - Docker Compose to deploy containers.
-- Deployment and configuration of OpenNMS against a working BGP network showcasing its ability to detect a variety of failures and subsequent alerts
+- Deployment and configuration of OpenNMS against a working BGP network showcasing its ability to detect a variety of failures and subsequent alerts.
-- Using software and bare metal routing to configure a BGP network.​ -Provide repeatable and version-controlled configurations accessible within a shared GitHub repository.​.
+- Provides repeatable and version-controlled configurations accessible within this shared GitHub repository.​

-This will Provide indistry professionals an enviorment to test and view a working small scale  BGP topology in the form of software and hardware routers plus a monitoring slotion useing OpenNMS
+The code and documentation shown here should be considered a starting point for anyone looking to establish the functionality of OpenNMS when used to monitor BGP and OpenBMP.
+We encourage you build on this and tailor it to your environment, it is not meant for production deployment.

 ### Video Demonstration